moritzknecht/TiMeteor/README.md

 Goals of this plugin:

 * normalize the Push API on client and server for iOS and Android
-* Automatic deviceToken managment in the user accounts system
+* automatic deviceToken managment in the user accounts system
 * manage server connection state depending app pause & resume
-* Manage Push Notification Delivery
+* manage Push Notification Delivery